NicolasJamar/random_404_page/README.md

 1. Upload `random_404_page.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

+### How to use it ?

+In your WordPress theme, you have to create a folder `404-templates` and inside add folders `template-1` with your 404 pages.

 ## Frequently Asked Questions